codio/knowledge/student-source/students/accessing-codio/faq.rst

 ------------------------------------------------

 If LTI is enabled for a class, new assignments can only be started via the LMS platform.
 Any assignments already started can be accessed by logging into your Codio account.
+Your teacher/instructor can set up a link so if you try to start an assignment you can be given a link to click that will take you to your LMS course.

 - Assignments that have not been started will show with 'ready to go' in the Codio course
 - Assignments that have been started previously will show with 'In Progress' in the Codio course